meet-one/proposals/removesaving/README.md

 The `removesaving` proposal remove 4% inflation to eosio.saving.
 [Click me to see why reduce inflation from 5% to 1%.](https://medium.com/meet-one/meet-one-has-released-the-4-inflation-removal-eos-code-change-on-github-28e66f796e9b)

+This proposal makes three changes to the EOS system:

+1. Change the system parameter continuous_rate to 0.00995

+2. Change the 5% inflation rate to 1%

+3. Stop the transfer of EOS tokens to eosio.saving account

 # Build latest eosio

 ```shell
 git clone https://github.com/meet-one/eosio.contracts.git